Dhivyabharathi-M/customer-churn-prediction/README.md

 only 55.71%, which means 44.29% of its churn predictions are wrong — causing unnecessary retention spend.

-XGBoost makes a more informed trade-off: slightly lower recall (56.71%) but substantially higher precision (70.66%) and the highest ROC-AUC (87.00%).

 **The choice depends on business context:**
 - If the cost of a missed churner is very high → prioritise Recall → use Logistic Regression
 - If retention budget is limited and targeting must be precise → use Tuned XGBoost